 The cost of overpricing:

-- Extended vacancy (each month costs you $1,500+ in lost rent)
+- Extended vacancy (each month of vacancy costs you a full month's rent)

 - Attracts fewer applicants